East Lake Toho Fishing

 East Lake Toho Tips

 A tip worth its weight in 10-pound bass is that the plastic worm also has an excellent application in this open water location.
 Once the surface action has ceased, try tossing a lightly weighted plastic worm into the same area.
-Normally, the bass are still there and have just settled to the bottom in wait for the next baitfish school to happen by.
+Normally, the bass is still there and has just settled to the bottom in wait for the next baitfish school to happen by.

 Moving up the West shoreline, there is little deviation of any significance.
 All we note are the standard East Lake reed band and minor grasses along the shore.
 Experience has shown, however, that any indentation or protrusion of the reed-line, no matter how slight, has the potential to produce fish.
 Be particularly attuned to the protrusions of reeds out towards the open water, as bass like to set up ambush points at these type locations.

 The open water pockets within the Boggy Cove growth will normally have hydrilla and coontail moss under the surface.
-A spinner bait and top water lure are good choices here.
-In this one section of East Toho, we often find a concentration of small chain pickerel and they all seem to fall in love with white spinner baits.
-Although they have too many bones to be easy eating, the pickerel are game fighters and their fillets very tasty when rolled in corn meal and deep-fried.
-The bass spawning season will find largemouths occupying their beds along the outer reeds of the Boggy Cove area, as well as within the open water pockets of the growth.
-Most beds are usually found in relations to the reeds, but some will be on clean sand in the lily pads.
+A spinnerbait and topwater lure are good choices here.
+In this one section of East Toho, we often find a concentration of small chain pickerel and they all seem to fall in love with white spinnerbaits.
+Although they have too many bones to be easy eating, the pickerel are game fighters and their fillets very tasty when rolled in cornmeal and deep-fried.
+The bass spawning season will find largemouth occupying their beds along the outer reeds of the Boggy Cove area, as well as within the open water pockets of the growth.
+Most beds are usually found in relation to the reeds, but some will be on clean sand in the lily pads.

-The East Lake Toho east shoreline should be approached the same as the others, in that the angler would be wise to key to the small pockets and protrusions of the reed line and grass.
+The East Lake Toho east shoreline should be approached the same as the others, in that the angler would be wise to the key to the small pockets and protrusions of the reed line and grass.
 Small Runnymede Lake lies just of the southeast corner of East Lake Toho and has a connecting canal.
 The reeds and grass on both sides of the canal mouth are fairly productive bass locations.
 The deeper water drop-off, out in front of the canal mouth, can be even better.
-Watch for a few surface schooling bass here.
+Watch for a few surface schooling bass on East Lake Toho.